AhaLabs/contract-riffs/README.md

+# Bootme

-# Contracts for publishing, deploying, and upgrading contracts
+Currently there are no standard practices for deploying, publishing and upgrading contracts with NEAR.